octokas/security-review-train/content/_index.md

 tags: ["security", "framework", "documentation"]
 ---

+## Welcome Smythe! :wave:

-## Welcome Smythe to Your Security Review Framework
+Welcome to your very own Security Review Framework. :tada:

 I've created this framework to provide you with a complete solution for implementing and managing security reviews.
 My approach focuses on practical, cost-effective implementation using existing tools and industry best practices.